Fine Art MRes

 What qualifications will you need?

-International applicants will also be required to demonstrate that they have the appropriate level of written and spoken English (normally IELTS score of 6.5 with a minimum score of 6 in written English).
+International applicants will be required to demonstrate comparable prior subject experience and to have an appropriate level of written and spoken English (normally an IELTS score of 6.5 with a minimum score of 6 in written English).

 Entry qualifications for international students are guided by the National Academic Recognition Information Centre’s (NARIC) advice on international qualifications.

 Here is an overview of current modules available on this course.
 Regular updates may mean that exact module titles may differ.

 Our courses are informed by research and current developments in the discipline and by feedback from students, external examiners and employers.
 Modules do therefore change periodically in the interests of keeping the course relevant and reflecting best practice.
 The most up-to-date information will be available to you once you have accepted a place and registered for the course.
 If there are insufficient numbers of students interested in an optional module, this might not be offered, but we will advise you as soon as possible and help you choose an alternative.

 How will you be taught?